freebeedee/DarenD/src/site/notes/00--FLOAT/01-In.BOX/HỌC TIẾNG ANH HA.md

 Remember everything that happen around myself when I learn the word; it's raining, in the coffeeshop, the song I listened.... whatever that to make the impression of the word heavy enough for it to automatically sinks down to my memory.
 But not the meaning from dictionary.
 Doing that while saying mentally: Hey you!

 ##### Look it up in Dictionary:
-I use paper dictionary for this job.
+I used paper dictionary for this job.
 I looked the word close down to each characters, recreat it in the mind (write it again in my mind) and search the paper dictionary without looking back at the word again.

 The best way to remember is to reconstruct, I found.